ZulfqarAsif/portfolio-generator/README.md

 #### Host your portfolio free using github pages :

 I host my portfolio using github pages.
 To use the framework to make your site, you just need to change resume.json and update the `RESUME_LOCATION` in `constants.js` and you're good to go.

+# Me Zulfqar is not changing anything in this repository and i am doing it just to show my contribution on GitHub